ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

 To edit an existing block, click on the ``Edit Block`` button or use the keyboard shortcut ``Ctrl+E``.
 Blocks can be deleted by clicking the ``Delete Block`` button or by using the keyboard shortcut ``DEL``.

 **Note:** Blocks that have been inherited from a component will be shown, but cannot be modified, in the Edit Configuration dialog (the blocks will be shown as "greyed-out").
-To modify inherited blocks you need to use the Edit Component dialog (see [[Create and Manage Components]]).
+To modify inherited blocks you need to use the Edit Component dialog (see :doc:`Create-and-Manage-Components`).

+.. _manage_configs_groups:

 Groups Tab
 ~~~~~~~~~~